andycranston/pngshot/README.md

 python scrtrigger.py 10.1.1.100:6543
 ```

-## "I always get "NUM LOCK: ON" in every screenshot
+## "I always get NUM LOCK: ON in every screenshot"

 Some Windows 10 set ups display "NUM LOCK: ON" for a few seconds in the bottom right
 hand corner of the screen whenever you press the Num Lock key.
 As a result this always